Plactrix/TokoVoIP_v2/README.md

 • Create an external program so you can connect to toko's radio frequencies (Usefull for dispatch)\
 • Make the blocking screen toggle-able\
 • Create a more user-friendly configuration\
-• Completely recode the TS3 Plugin to use more modern modules (this will also allow for an easier way to compile it)
+• Completely recode the TS3 Plugin to use more modern modules (this will also allow for an easier way to compile it)\
+• Remove NUI voice text, move it to DrawText (better performance-wise)

 If you require any assistance with installation, bugs, or anything at all, feel free to create an issue on github or DM me on Discord (Plactrix#0001)